 All applications along with the fees shall be submitted together and sent to the Missouri Department of Transportation - Traffic & Highway Safety Division.
 The fees are to be made payable to "Director of Revenue—Credit State Road Fund", the Missouri Department of Transportation’s account.
 Cash will not be accepted.
 The Missouri Department of Transportation will submit the application and the supporting documentation to the Joint Committee on Transportation Oversight for approval consideration.

 Two signs shall be installed for each interchange designation, one sign each within the triangle area between the mainline and the ramp.
 All signs remain the property of the Missouri Department of Transportation.

-An applicant may organize a dedication ceremony and may request a sign be unveiled at the ceremony by contacting MoDOT’s District Customer Relations.
-The District Customer Relations staff will assist to coordinate the transport of one memorial sign to be unveiled.
+An applicant may organize a dedication ceremony and may request a sign be unveiled at the ceremony by contacting MoDOT’s District Communications.
+The District Communications staff will assist to coordinate the transport of one memorial sign to be unveiled.
 The sign will be delivered and picked up during normal MoDOT business hours and installed on right of way after the ceremony is complete.
-If the applicant requests the ceremony take place on MoDOT right of way, the District Customer Relations staff will assist in locating a safe location for the ceremony.
+If the applicant requests the ceremony take place on MoDOT right of way, the District Communications staff will assist in locating a safe location for the ceremony.

 Heroes Way Interchange Naming Application

 Example of Sign Location Layout